 This document outlines a strategic direction for the provision of aquatic facilities in South Gippsland based on Council's Asset Management principles.
-This document has been informed by the current Strategy (2012), the development of master plans for four facilities since 2012 and the "Vision For Foster Pool" developed by the foster community in 2015.
+This document has been informed by the current Strategy (2012) and the development of master plans for four facilities since 2012.